bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OpticalCableStructure_3lG57$HT1009UobXR$iHbV/Documentation.md

-Distinguishes between different structures of optical fiber cable.
+Distinguishes between different structures of an optical fiber cable.